Xavier-MaYiMing/A-two-stage-algorithm-for-flexible-process-planning/readme.md

 # Flexible Process Planning (FPP) Algorithms

-This repository contains the official code for the paper titled **"Balancing optimality and efficiency in solving flexible process planning: A two-stage algorithm"** submitted to the ***International Journal of Production Research***.
+This repository contains the official code for the paper titled **"Balancing optimality and efficiency in solving flexible process planning: A parameter-free two-stage algorithm"** published in ***International Journal of Production Research***.

 ![](https://github.com/Xavier-MaYiMing/A-two-stage-algorithm-for-flexible-process-planning/blob/main/framework.png)